vlandham/vlandham.github.com/_drafts/multivariate_maps.md

 Source: [Stamen: Trees, Cabs & Crime](https://hi.stamen.com/trees-cabs-crime-in-the-venice-biennale-968ea4983177)

-Originally created in 2009 by Shawn Allen while he was at Stamen.
-This artistic piece no doubt influenced the map above, though with the city-level data, you can see more interesting patterns in this kind of geographic data (if you are familiar with San Francisco).
+Originally created in 2009 by Shawn Allen while he was at Stamen, this artistic piece no doubt influenced the trivariate choropleth we just looked at.
+With the city-level data in the dot map, you can see more interesting patterns (if you are familiar with San Francisco).

 ## Small Multiples